wenchonglee/playwright-vs-cypress/README.md

 - You can manually encompass blocks of logic to retry, even with exponential backoff [(reference)](https://playwright.dev/docs/test-assertions#retrying)
   - This is helpul when you're aware of flaky portions of your test but you're unable to directly fix that behavior
+    - For example, an update to a resource separately causes it to be indexed into my search service.
+Since this service runs asynchronously to the update API, I cannot wait for the API response to assume it has been indexed.
+I used to set an arbitrary wait time with Cypress before running a search query, but manually retrying would be a much more resilient approach
-  - You _cannot_ do this in Cypress, you'd have to rely on the entire test case retrying.
+  - ~~You _cannot_ do this in Cypress, you'd have to rely on the entire test case retrying.~~ It seems this [new API](https://docs.cypress.io/api/cypress-api/custom-queries) in Cypress can retry to a certain degree, but it requires you to write a custom query
-- You can wait for the page to emit `networkidle` [(reference)](https://playwright.dev/docs/test-assertions#retrying)
+- You can wait for the page to emit the `networkidle` event [(reference)](https://playwright.dev/docs/test-assertions#retrying)
   - This is helpful especially coming from Cypress; I don't want to have to write `cy.wait` for every API call in the page

 ![playwright](playwright-logo.svg) **It is simply easier with Playwright**